Home / Health Insurance / Articles / Fitness / Overview of Carbohydrates: Types, health benefits and functions

 The following are the roles that Carbohydrates play in the human body.

-• One of the primary roles of Carbohydrates is creating energy and providing that energy to the cells of the human body.
+One of the primary roles of carbohydrates is to create and provide energy to the cells of the human body.

 Thus, the importance of carbs to the human body cannot be overstated.
 The same thing in excess can be hazardous.
 Therefore, it would be advantageous if you planned your diet to have the right amount of healthy carbs.